cph-js284/MongoDbQueries/README.md

 # MongoDbQueries
-Turn-in exercise2 in PB database soft2019spring
+Turn-in assignment 2 in PB database soft2019spring

 # What is it?
 This is C# console program that runs in a docker container